domoszlai/v-plotter/README.md

 ## Synopsis

 Step generator and simulator for a simple V plotter.
+The math is explained is at [http://dlacko.blogspot.com/2017/06/v-plotter-math-coordinate-transformation-rotation-compensation.html].

 ## Usage